parthmital/Muse/README.md

 - **Hackability**: Clean architecture allows easy extension and customisation

 Developers interested in recommendation systems, audio streaming, or modern React patterns will find the codebase informative.
 Music enthusiasts gain a personalised streaming experience without subscription fees or data collection concerns.

----

-## License and Credits

-No explicit license file is present in the repository.
-Add a LICENSE file to specify terms for your use case.

-The application integrates with:
-- Tidal (music metadata and streaming)
-- Last.fm (scrobbling and tags)
-- Spotify (audio features)
-- MusicBrainz (canonical identifiers)

-Font used: Sansation by Bernd Montag (via Google Fonts)